 iv.
 While direct cross-examination by the parties is not permitted, each party will be given the opportunity to question the other by presenting questions through the Judicial Board.
 If the Board determines a question is relevant, the other party will be asked to respond.

 v.
 The College Judicial Board shall have the final opportunity to question the parties.

 vi.
 The College Judicial Board shall determine, by majority vote, whether the statement of charges has been proven.

 vii.
-The CCO and the Accused Student will be provided an opportunity to recommend appropriate sanctions to the College Judicial Board if it is determined that he/she is in violation of policy.
+The conduct officer and the Accused Student will be provided an opportunity to recommend appropriate sanctions to the College Judicial Board if it is determined that they are in violation of policy.

 viii.
 The College Judicial Board shall determine, by majority vote, what the sanctions will be.
 The sanctions are shared at the hearing with the student.

 g) Within five (5) days of the conclusion of a hearing, the College Judicial Board shall issue a written decision outlining its findings and disciplinary action, if any, to the parties.

 Any student who engages in any prohibited act or conduct may be subject to one or more of the following sanctions.
 The degree of violation and matters of extenuating circumstances shall be taken into account, along with all relevant circumstances, in determining the appropriate sanction.
 Please note: For students found responsible for Sexual Assault I, the available sanctions are suspension with additional requirements before re-enrollment or expulsion/dismissal.
 Students found responsible for Sexual Assault II, Domestic Violence, Dating Violence, or Stalking may be subject to one or more of the following sanctions.
 A sanction need not be imposed in every case, and no sanction shall be imposed that is more serious than is clearly appropriate for the circumstances.